 For a more in-depth discussion on this topic, view our article Cannabis Oil Benefits.

 Is Cannabis Oil Legal in South Africa?

 The primary law regulating the use of medicines and substances in South Africa is the Medicines and Related Substances Control Act of 1965.
 The organisations governing medicines and substances in South Africa are the South African Department of Health, the Medicines Control Council and the South Africa Health Products Regulatory Authority.

-In a landmark judgement on 18 September 2018, the Constitutional Court, South Africa’s highest court effectively decriminalised the cultivation, storage and use of cannabis in the privacy of one’s home, ruling that the prohibition of private cultivation, possession and consumption of the plant at home was unconstitutional.
+On 18 September 2018, the constitutional court, South Africa’s highest court effectively decriminalised cannabis.
+The landmark judgement ruled that the prohibition of private cultivation, possession and consumption of the plant at home was unconstitutional.
 Before this, it was technically illegal, even for those using medical marijuana to treat the symptoms of diseases such as cancer.

-There is little doubt that Cannabis truly is one of the wonders of the plant world.
 Scientific studies are now bolstering what was once just anecdotal evidence for the effectiveness of medical cannabis or Cannabis Oil (THC Oil) in the treatment of so many ailments and maladies.
 As always, seek medical advice before trying any new course of treatment.

-If you are interested and would like to know more, please do feel free to contact our customer service team at firstname.lastname@example.org, or click the chat button on our website.
+If you are interested in Cannabis Oil and would like to know more before you buy, please do feel free to contact our customer service team at firstname.lastname@example.org.
+We are based in Cape Town and deliver nationwide in South Africa.